soulj/PhenomeScape/README.md

 Click on phenomescape-1.0.jar above and click download.
 In the Cytoscape app manager (Apps->App Manager) choose "install from file" and select the downloaded jar.

-A users guide can be found in PhenomeScape_Documentation.doc
+A users guide can be found in PhenomeScape_Documentation.pdf

 Example gene expression data is provided.